 Therefore, knowing our core values is critical for avoiding a dysfunctional workplace.
 Without awareness of our values, we can inadvertently set up a conflict situation.
 When team members are not aligned on core values, they will see objectives differently and disagreements over strategy, next steps, or work prioritization will totally derail us.

-None of the energy required to resolve the conflict moves us forward.
-It only puts us in a better place, so we can start moving forward.
+Rarely does the energy required to resolve a conflict move us forward.
+At best, it positions us to start moving forward.
 It’s far better to avoid the situation in the first place by figuring out our core values and writing them down.

 Here’s how it looks: